-Registration Form: https://forms.gle/6Q3MRse93kryPmtS6
+Registration Form: https://forms.gle/Enfv7wT5XYNbSeE69

 Greetings!
-Welcome to the beginning of the Alumni Buddy System!
+Welcome to the Alumni Buddy System!

-This document will explain the core of the Alumni Buddy System (ABS) so you have an understanding of the ABS to help you in considering if you should sign up.
+This document will explain the core of the Alumni Buddy System (ABS) so you have a better understanding of the ABS to help you consider it if you sign up.
 Please read it carefully.
-It is the first time we are launching the Alumni Buddy System and is therefore also a trial for this active year of 2022-2023.
+This will be the second year of the Alumni Buddy System launch.
 We hope for great success that will bring lots of benefits and fun!

-Although the text in this document may sometimes seem a bit formal, please understand that the system and all interactions between buddies can be as casual as you both want! ;)
+Although the text in this document may sometimes seem a bit formal, please understand that the system and all interactions between buddies can be as casual as you both want;)

-1. Introduction & Purpose
+1. Introduction and Purpose

-The Alumni Buddy System is a new official initiative from the Alumni Committee.
-Its purpose is to facilitate and foster a relationship between an Alumni member (a former CSA-EUR Active member) and a current Active member.
-The relationship will be of a nurturing, learning, and fun kind!
-Together, the Alumni and Active member help each other improve and learn from each other in areas such as career, hobbies, and self-improvement.
-What this is, you decide entirely for yourself!
+The Alumni Buddy System is an official initiative from the Alumni Events Committee.
+Its purpose is to facilitate and foster a relationship between an alumni member (a former CSA-EUR active member) and a current active member.
+The relationship will be one of nurturing, learning, and fun!
+Together, the alumni and active members help each other improve and learn from each other in areas such as career, hobbies, and self-improvement.
+In what aspects is this?
+It is totally up to you!
 For example, have you always wanted to learn how to plan better or what it's like to work in a particular industry/company?
 Then maybe we can match you with a suitable alumni!
-Or do you enjoy coaching and giving advice or teaching your hobby to other people?
+Or do you enjoy coaching, giving advice, or teaching your hobby to other people?
 Then you are suitable to help an active member with this!
-Note that it is not necessary to be an expert on a topic, just being knowledgeable and wanting to help is what matters!
+Note that it is not necessary to be an expert on a topic; just being knowledgeable and wanting to help is what matters!